 Generally, federal income tax must be paid on the amount of any payment you receive from the Plan.
-Also, if the payment is made before you reach age 591⁄2, an additional 10% tax is imposed unless you meet one of the limited exceptions to this rule (e.g., an exception exists for payments made after age 55 if you have terminated your employment).
+Also, if the payment is made before you reach age 591⁄2, an additional 10% tax is imposed unless you meet one of the limited exceptions to this rule (e.g., an exception exists for payments made after age 55 in connection with your termination of employment).